Dec 01, 2025 Chinenye Ozowara

 What is the stakeholder management process?

-The stakeholder management process is a continuous, strategic effort to identify, analyze, and communicate with all individuals, groups, or organizations that have an interest or influence in a project or initiative.
+The stakeholder management process is a continuous, strategic effort to identify, analyze, and engage all individuals, groups, or organizations with an interest in or influence over a project or initiative.
 The goal is to build and maintain positive relationships, manage expectations, and foster cooperation to ensure the project's successful outcome.
 This proactive approach allows project managers to gain stakeholder buy-in, mitigate potential issues, and make more informed decisions by incorporating diverse perspectives throughout the project's lifecycle.

 New to stakeholder management, this comprehensive guide provides a clear understanding →